Deizuca/-simple-Web-Service/README.md

 # -simple-Web-Service
 Created with Flask.
 To install Flask: pip install flask
-Beautfil Soup used for web scraping
+Beautiful Soup used for web scraping
 To install Beautiful Soup: pip install bs4